ModelComparisonSimulator#

 use_mixed_batchesbool, optional

-If True, samples in a batch are drawn from different models.
-If False, the entire batch is drawn from a single model chosen according to the model probabilities.
-Default is True.
+• If False, the entire batch is drawn from a single model, selected according to model probabilities.

 shared_simulatorSimulator or Callable, optional